Asymptotic half-grid and full-grid minors: Diverging double rays and quasi-geodesic 3-stars of rays in thick ends

 The proof of \cref{thm:DivergingRays} uses the same idea as the one of \cite{GP2023+}*{Theorem~8.16} by Georgakopoulos and Papasoglu, in that \cref{cor:RaysOrBall} and \cref{lem:AgelosPanosLemmaForDivergingRays} below are variants of \cite{GP2023+}*{Corollary 8.15 and Lemma 8.17}.
 However, our proof is more involved, as we need to take care that the tails of the double ray lie in the prescribed end.

-Essentially, we will deduce \cref{thm:DivergingRays} from the following coarse Menger's theorem for two paths, which was proven independently by the first author, Huynh, Jacobs, Knappe and Wollan \cite{DistanceMengerForTwo}*{Theorem~1} and by Georgakopoulos and Papasoglu \cite{GP2023+}*{Theorem~8.1}; the version we state here is from the latter authors.
+Essentially, we will deduce \cref{thm:DivergingRays} from the following coarse Menger's theorem for two paths, which was proven independently by the first author, Huynh, Jacobs, Knappe and Wollan \cite{DistanceMengerForTwo}*{Theorem~1} and by Georgakopoulos and Papasoglu \cite{GP2023+}*{Theorem~8.1}; the version we state here is the one from the latter paper.
 A \defn{metric graph} is a pair $(G, \ell)$ of a graph $G$ and an assignment of edge-lengths $\ell\colon E(G) \rightarrow \R_{> 0}$.

 \begin{thm} Let $G$ be a metric graph, and let $X,Y \subseteq V(G)$.
 For every $K > 0$, there is either \begin{enumerate}[label=\rm{(\roman*)}] \item a set $B \subseteq V(G)$ of diameter $\leq K$ such that $G - B$ contains no path joining $X$ to $Y$, or \item two $X$--$Y$ paths at distance at least $d := K/272$ from each other. \end{enumerate} \end{thm}